Logotype for Azrieli Group Ltd

 Outlook and guidance

-• Focus remains on expanding data center operations in Europe, especially Germany and the UK, with expectations of double-digit development returns.
+• Continued focus on expanding data center operations in Europe, especially in Germany and the UK, and further integration of ZMH Hammerman.

 • Development pipeline includes 10 projects totaling 687,000 sqm, with significant investments in mixed-use, senior housing, and hospitality.